Updated on September 28th, 2022 by Quinn Mohammed

 Despite its small size, H.B.
-Fuller has promising growth prospects thanks to the growth potential of the niche market it operates in.
-The stock has a 1.3% dividend yield, which is lower than the yield of the S&P 500.
+Fuller has promising growth prospects thanks to the growth potential of the niche market in which it operates.
+The stock offers a 1.2% dividend yield, which is equal to the yield of the S&P 500.

-However, there is ample room for many future dividends raises thanks to a low payout ratio and the company’s growth prospects.
+However, there is ample room for many future dividend raises thanks to a low payout ratio and the company’s growth prospects.

 Business Overview

 H.B.
 Fuller is a global market leader in adhesives, sealants, and other specialty chemical products.
-It has 69 manufacturing facilities, 38 technology centers, and sells its products in 125 countries.
+It has 69 manufacturing facilities and 38 technology centers and sells its products in 125 countries.

 Adhesives is an exceptionally attractive niche market.
 Adhesives are critical materials in numerous applications, but they comprise just a small expense for H.B.
 Fuller’s customers.
 Adhesives make up less than 1% of the cost of goods for most customers.